 Don't

 Use TileData to present a single option.
-If TileData's don't need to be selected, then use a Datapoint instead.
+If TileData's don't need to be selected, then use Datapoint instead.

 Do